whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

+- [-] Get `docker` running inside the devcontainer.

 - [🧡] Fix `sfx` playback in extension.
+  - [] Why won't the m4a files decode inside VS Code?
+    - [] Check to see if it works on vscode.dev...
   - [] Wire up new AeCo sounds.

 *** aesthetic lisp / s-expression parser and evaluator ***
   - [] Make a source .lisp file in `disks`.